 To set your stop loss like a professional trader in forex, here’s what you have to do:

-How much risk are you comfortable with on the position?
+How much risk are you comfortable with in the position?
 When you know your risk ahead of time, you can set your stop loss with more conviction.
 Assuming you are risking 1% of your account per trade, you already know that you can’t lose more than this sum more than 99% of the time.
 It will make it easier for you to give your trades room to breathe.

 If you have a good strategy, you should know when a trade signal is invalidated.
 If you use a strategy that is based on a Moving Average crossover, for example, your stop loss could be behind the candle that triggered the signal.
-If you use indicators that have arrows built into them, the stop loss could be behind the arrow that signalled your current direction.
+If you use indicators that have arrows built into them, the stop loss could be behind the arrow that signaled your current direction.

 Don’t forget that the timeframe you are trading also plays a role here.

-The bottom line is that you should ensure your stop loss is hit only when a trade setup has been invalidated according to your strategy.
+The bottom line is that you should ensure your stop-loss is hit only when a trade setup has been invalidated according to your strategy.

 When you have decided on your risk, and have mapped out where the stop loss should be based on your strategy, the next thing to do is to take a look at the average daily range of the pair or instrument you are trading.
 This is to ensure that your stop loss level agrees with the volatility potential of the pair.